Volkswagen ID Buzz Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance rates for a Volkswagen ID Buzz are $1,560 a year with full coverage.
-Comprehensive insurance costs on average $390, collision insurance costs $718, and liability is estimated at $316.
-Liability-only insurance costs approximately $376 a year, and high-risk driver insurance costs $3,374 or more.
-Teens cost the most to insure at up to $5,530 a year.
+Average insurance rates for a Volkswagen ID Buzz are $1,560 a year for full coverage.
+Comprehensive insurance costs on average $390 a year, collision insurance costs $718, and liability costs $316.
+Liability-only coverage costs as little as $376 a year, and high-risk coverage costs $3,374 or more.
+16-year-old drivers receive the highest rates at up to $5,530 a year.

 Average premium for full coverage: $1,560

-Price estimates include $500 comprehensive and collision deductibles, minimum liability limits, and includes UM/UIM and medical coverage.
-Prices are averaged for all U.S. states and for different ID Buzz trim levels.
+Prices include $500 policy deductibles, liability coverage up to 30/60, and includes both medical and uninsured motorist insurance.
+Rates are averaged for all states and ID Buzz trim levels.

-Living in a larger city can have significant affects on auto insurance rates.
-Rural areas are shown to have a lower frequency of collision claims than cities with more traffic congestion.
-The price range example below illustrates how your location can change car insurance rates.
+Your location can have significant affects on car insurance rates.
+Rural areas tend to have a lower frequency of accident claims than congested cities.
+The diagram below illustrates how location impacts car insurance rates.

-The examples above demonstrate why anyone shopping for car insurance should get quotes based on a specific location and risk profile, instead of using averaged prices.
+These examples show why it is important to compare rates based on a specific location and risk profile, instead of using rate averages.

 Use the form below to get customized rates for your location.